FIN 121. Introduction to Actuarial Science. (3 Credits)

 FIN 200.
 Personal Finance.
 (3 Credits)

-is a valuable survey course which explores areas of finance which have a direct impact on the individual’s lifestyle.
+This course is a valuable survey course which explores areas of finance which have a direct impact on the individual’s lifestyle.
 Course topics are treated in a non-technical manner.
 These topics include personal budgeting, financial planning, cash management, credit and loans, home buying, insurance, consumer information, investing, tax planning, retirement planning, and estate planning.
-3 credits.

 FIN 300.
 Principles of Finance.
 (3 Credits)